 - A lump sum payment.
-This payment will be made in cash, unless you elect to receive shares of stock for your vested 2% subaccount invested in the Stryker Stock Fund, provided that such vested portion is at least \$1,000 in value (see "Election to receive distribution of Stryker stock" on page 188 for details on this election). - Cash payments in roughly equal annual, quarterly, or monthly installments for a specific number of years.
-The specific number of years for which the payments will last cannot exceed either your life expectancy or the joint life expectancy of you and your beneficiary.
+This payment will be made in cash, unless you elect to receive shares of stock for your vested 2% subaccount invested in the Stryker Stock Fund, provided that such vested portion is at least \$1,000 in value (see "Election to Receive Distribution of Stryker Stock" on page 121 for details on this election). - Cash payments in roughly equal annual, quarterly, or monthly installments for a specific number of years.
+The specific number of years for which the payments will last cannot exceed either your life expectancy or the joint life expectancy of you and your beneficiary. - A combination of a single sum cash payment and cash payments in roughly equal annual, quarterly or monthly installments.